ComradDoge/DogeEU4/README.md

 <img src=https://i.imgur.com/dAceBAG.png/>

 - Increase Scuttle Doctrine chance even more.
+- Conquerors no longer have a defensive bonus.
 - Tributaries will no longer be colored the overlords colour.
 - Palace of Constantinople monument is no longer TAG limited.
 - When forming Armenia, missions will automatically refresh.